 The Building Department requires approval from other agencies as part of issuing permits and Certificates of Occupancy.
 These approvals may include:

-When an application and plans are turned in and the plan review fees are paid, the Building Department will issue an Agency Sign-Off Card indicating which other agencies have jurisdiction and are required to approve various stages of the project.
-It is the responsibility of the project owner or contractor of record to circulate the Agency Sign-Off Card to the agencies (obtaining a signature “sign-off”) that are checked on the card.
+When an application and plans are turned in and the plan review fees are paid, the Building Department will assign online all Agencies having jurisdiction and are required to approve various stages of the project.
+It is the responsibility of the project owner or contractor of record to contact those agencies (obtaining online approval/“sign-off”).
 Approvals from these agencies may require the project owner to submit plans, obtain separate permits, and pay additional fees at each agency.